Connect with others who understand.

 • How much blood do you think you coughed up?

 The doctor may ask if you have been experiencing any other symptoms that may point to certain diseases.
-For instance, intense, sudden chest pain during breathing (pleuritic chest pain) may indicate a blood clot or infection in the lungs, while pain that spreads to the back may indicate problems with the heart.
+For instance, pleuritic chest pain — intense, sudden chest pain while breathing — may indicate a blood clot or infection in the lungs, while pain that spreads to the back may indicate problems with the heart.

 A doctor may also ask if you have a history of smoking and whether you are taking any medications.
-Certain medications, including anti-clotting drugs (anticoagulants), aspirin, and nonsteroidal anti-inflammatory drugs, can lead to bleeding and hemoptysis.
+Certain medications can lead to bleeding and hemoptysis, including:

 Diagnostic Testing

 Diagnostic tests generally follow imaging tests, including a bronchoscopy.
-A bronchoscopy can help your doctor determine the source of the blood you are coughing up and allow the doctor to control bleeding and remove blood or other substances from the airways.
-(Note, however, that a bronchoscopy may also cause a person to experience mild hemoptysis.)
+A bronchoscopy can help your doctor determine the source of the blood you are coughing up.
+From there, they can devise a plan to control the bleeding and remove blood or other substances from the airways.

-Additionally, a lung biopsy or sputum culture may also be taken to provide your doctor with more diagnostic information.
-Your doctor also will likely order a complete blood count to determine whether hemoptysis has led to anemia (low red blood cell count).
+Additionally, a lung biopsy or sputum culture may also be taken to provide your doctor with more information.
+Your doctor also will likely order a blood test to determine whether hemoptysis has led to anemia (low red blood cell count).

 Treatment Options for Hemoptysis With Lung Cancer

-How a person’s hemoptysis is treated will depend on the cause of the symptom and its severity.
+Treatment depends on the cause and severity of the condition.
 If you experience chronic or severe hemoptysis, your doctor may recommend the following treatments.

 Antibiotics